 Easy Vegetarian Quesadillas

-My husband and I enjoy this simple meal as much as the kids do, though we’re prone to dipping our quesadillas into spicier salsa!
+My husband and I enjoy this simple meal as much as the kids do, though we’re prone to dipping our quesadillas into spicy salsa.
 These vegetarian quesadillas have protein, iron, and Vitamin A, and as a nice and soft texture for little kids.
-If serving to a toddler under two, you may want to cut them up into smaller pieces to help them chew effectively!

 Ingredients in Healthy Spinach Quesadillas